Passage Choiseul

 Passage Choiseul, Covered passage in 2nd arrondissement, France.

-Constructed between 1826 and 1827 on the site of four former mansions, the passage was designed by architect François Mazois and completed by Antoine Tavernier.
+Construction occurred between 1826 and 1827 on the site of four former mansions, designed by architect François Mazois and completed by Antoine Tavernier.
+The passage emerged during a period when Paris was actively building these covered shopping galleries.

 Location: 2nd arrondissement of Paris